Committee elections 2021

 Until when can I become a candidate?

 If your list knows in advance that it will be taking part in the election, please contact the Public Relations Department.
 We will organise a "Mahlowat" for the student parliament, for which you can position yourself on theses.
 The sooner we know about your list, the sooner we can send you the theses and use them for the "Mahlowat".
-The answers and statements must be received by the department by 9th of November 2020 at the latest.
+The answers and statements must be received by the department by TbA at the latest.
 So please get in touch early!

 How do I become a candidate?